JorjaFox/website/_posts-old-blog/2009-09-30-state-of-the-union-september.md

 title: 'State of the Union — September'
 date: '2009-09-30T18:13:46-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Spoilers, award shows, CSI: The Experience openings, Animal Acres and something else.
 What was that ...
 Oh yeah!
-The return of Sara Sidle on <em>CSI</em>.'
+The return of Sara Sidle on _CSI_.'
 layout: post
 guid: 'https://jorjafox.net/?p=2012'
 permalink: /2009/state-of-the-union-september/